Manhunter (Mark Shaw): Fictional character biography

 Shaw continued working with the Suicide Squad, but left once again upon learning of a mission against Loa in New Orleans, LA.

 During this time, he and his family were threatened by two shapeshifters named Dumas.
 Shaw killed Dumas I (Stephen Forrest Lee) and his battle with Dumas II (which also ended with the villain's death) led him to give up the Manhunter identity at the end of the last issue of Manhunter (vol. 2).
-It was later revealed that Shaw was actually himself both versions of Dumas and much of his history was actually the result of mental programming by the U.S. government.
+It was later revealed that Shaw was both versions of Dumas and much of his history was actually the result of mental programming by the U.S. government.

-Shaw joined the Shadow Fighters in order to battle the supervillan Eclipso.
+Shaw joined the Shadow Fighters to battle the supervillain Eclipso.
 It was assumed that Mark Shaw was killed opposing Eclipso alongside his other team members in the Shadow Fighters.
 This was soon revealed not to be the case, however; he was actually undercover at the time he was facing Eclipso, masquerading as his old enemy Dumas at the behest of Sarge Steel.
 When the call went out for heroes to fight Eclipso, Sarge Steel believed that it would raise too many questions as to where Mark Shaw was if he did not answer the call and Sarge Steel sent along a ringer in Mark's place.
 The ringer thus only appeared once and is not known to have done anything but attack Eclipso and die as a result.

 In Manhunter (vol. 3), featuring Kate Spencer in the title role, Mark Shaw was approached by the Order of Saint Dumas to take up the mantle of Azrael.
-At some point, it seems he refused, as Michael Washington Lane has now become the new Azrael.
+At some point, it seems he refused, as Michael Lane has now become the new Azrael.

-In The New 52 (a 2011 reboot of the DC Comics universe), Mark Shaw appears in the Forever Evil storyline as a U.S. Marshal who is assigned to find Barbara Ann Minerva, a.k.a. the Cheetah.
+In The New 52 (a 2011 reboot of the DC Comics universe), Mark Shaw appears in Forever Evil as a U.S. Marshal who is assigned to find Barbara Ann Minerva, a.k.a. the Cheetah.
 He is referred to as "one of the best manhunters" in the United States Marshal Service.